-- 5. TIG Conference.
-You must send one staff member whose attendance will benefit your Approved Grant Project to LSC's 2018 TIG Conference on January 10-12, 2018, in New Orleans, LA.
-LSC will deduct up to \$2,200 (depending on the number of TIG awards made for the year) from your first TIG installment payment to cover your staff member's conference registration, at least two meals per day, airfare, and hotel costs.
+Innovations in Technology Conference.
+You must send one staff member whose attendance will benefit your Approved Grant Project to LSC's 2019 Innovations in Technology Conference on January 16-18, 2019, in New Orleans, LA.
+LSC will deduct up to \$2,200 (depending on the number of TIG awards made for the year) from your first TIG installment payment to cover your staff member's conference registration, , airfare, and hotel costs.
 You are responsible for all other conference-related expenses.
 You must account for the \$2,200 conference allotment as both income and an expense in your audited financial statements.
 No part of the \$2,200 conference allotment will be refunded if you are unable to send a staff member to the conference or if the actual conference-related expenses are less than \$2,200.
-Unused conference allotment funds revert to LSC for future TIG awards. - 6.
+Unused conference allotment funds revert to LSC for future TIG awards.

 Evaluation Plan, Milestones, & Payment Schedule.
 Project management is critical to the success of your TIG.
 Accordingly, at the beginning of the grant term, you must work with LSC's TIG staff to finalize the Evaluation Plan, Milestones, and Payment Schedule you proposed in your TIG Application.
 The Evaluation Plan defines the project objectives, identifies the activities that will be performed and strategies that will be used to accomplish project objectives, and specifies the methodologies and data sets that will be used to evaluate the project's success.
 The Payment Schedule establishes activities and deliverables, i.e. "milestones," that you must successfully complete before LSC will make an installment payment.
 The Milestones establish detailed tasks that you will perform and be evaluated on at the end of the grant term.